-Saint Melor was a descendent of the Brittonic nobles Lex and Regula ‘law and rule’.
+Saint Melor was decapitated at the age of fifteen in the early eighth century.
+His head, which he held in his hands, spoke posthumously.
+Indeed, a talking head.
+Melor was a young prince of Cornouaille ‘Cornwall’ in Brittany.
+A descendent of the two Brittonic nobles named Lex and Regula which translates as ‘law’ and ‘rule’.
 Both, Lex and Regula, left Britannia during a time when Frixones ‘Frisians’ under the command of Corsold thoroughly devastated the lands.
-King Lex, also named John or Jean, crossed the English Channel to Cornwall armoricaine, what’s now known as Brittany, to found a kingdom (Lebecq 1983).
-It might also be that Frisians devastated parts of Brittany, instead of ransacking insular Britain.
-The text of the Vita S. Melori is namely ambiguous on this point (Chédeville 1985).
+King Lex, also named John or Jean, sailed across the sea to Cornwall armoricaine, what is now known as Brittany, to found a kingdom (Lebecq 1983).

 Is post desolationem Frixonum et Corsolid ducis nostram audiens desertam Cornugalliam.
 Classe mare cum maximo Comitatu transmeavit, Regnum accepit, habitavit, excoluit.